Anglican Senior High School, Kumasi

 The Anglican Senior High School, Kumasi, is a co-educational public high school situated in Asem, a suburb of Kumasi in the Ashanti Region of Ghana.
-Founded in 1973, the present headmaster is Rev. Canon Senkyiri.
+Founded in 1965, the present headmistress is Ms. Rebecca Tetteh.

 Crest

 The school's crest is composed of four elements: a golden shield with purple outline; a purple and white bishop's mitre; a purple Akan male stool; and a white scroll bearing the motto of the school, "Unity, truth and service".
 The shield refers to the "shield of faith" in Ephesians 6:16.
 The shield is also a symbol of defence and security.
 The indigenous Akan male stool in the centre of the insignia represents the contribution of traditional authorities towards the establishment and growth of the school.
 These contributions include the provision of land, guidance, and encouragement.
 The Anglican bishop's mitre symbolizes the school's religious affiliation with the Anglican Church.
 The mitre sitting on the stool also represents peace, harmony, and unity between the Church and the society through education.
 The white scroll located on the lower half of the crest bears the school's motto: "Unity, Truth and Service".
 Three colours are found in the school's crest: gold symbolizes honour and loyalty; purple symbolizes priesthood and kingship; white symbolizes purity and virtue.